huangsam/photohaul/README.md

 ## Motivation

-As an enthusiast photographer, I use Adobe Lightroom to organize my SLR photos with custom file names and folder structures.
+As an enthusiast photographer, I use Adobe Lightroom to organize my edited SLR photos with custom file names and folder structures.
+This has worked well for me since 2015, when I started getting serious about photography.

-When I wanted to apply those same patterns to old photos, I ended up getting frustrated with the tooling that exists to organize them.
+I want to apply those same patterns to old photos, so that it would be easier for me to access my precious memories.
+Unfortunately, Lightroom file and folder settings cannot apply to photos after they have been exported.
+And writing bespoke scripts for these tasks is no fun!

-If I also wanted to migrate my old photos and new photos over to a NAS or a cloud storage provider like Dropbox or Google Drive, it would likely involve a bunch of manual drag + drop operations.
+If I also want to migrate my photos over to a NAS or a cloud provider like Dropbox or Google Drive, it involves a bunch of manual drag + drop.

-Photohaul solves this problem by providing an automated solution to organize and migrate your photo collections.
+Photohaul solves these problems by providing an automated solution to organize and migrate your photo collections.

 ## Getting started